TL;DR: The Quick Read

 When cart abandonment spikes, the typical marketing team goes into a panic.
 They change button colors, rewrite trust badges, and immediately offer heavier discounts.
 They operate under the assumption that the customer simply lost interest or balked at the price.
 This approach is fundamentally flawed.
 To truly understand checkout friction, you must stop obsessing over your marketing copy and start investigating your frontend architecture.
+If you're unfamiliar with the broader discipline behind these investigations, start with our guide explaining what Shopify CRO actually is, or if you suspect your ads are being blamed for a store problem, the diagnostic in why your Shopify conversion rate is low will show you exactly where to look first.
+If you already know the problem is inside checkout specifically, the technical fixes for CLS, iOS Safari rendering failures, and script overload at the payment step are in the guide to Shopify checkout optimization.

 Customers rarely email support to complain about a blocked JavaScript execution.
 They simply close the tab and abandon the session.
 While your marketing team runs endless A/B tests on headline variations, invisible technical hurdles are silently driving your buyers away.